srfoster/cis-110/textbook/content/overviews/00-zero-computers/index.md

 For example, a color can be described by how much red, green, and blue light it contains.
 A sound can be captured by measuring air pressure thousands of times per second.
 Text can be encoded by assigning each letter a unique number.

 This numerical representation is crucial because once we have numbers, we can store them, transmit them, and manipulate them using mathematical operations.
-Learning to answer following questions will help deepen your understanding of this essential idea.
+Learning to answer the following questions will help deepen your understanding of this essential idea.

 {{ExamQuestions:concept-map.yml concept_filter:"Information ↔ Numbers"}}